-If you leave your cruise control on when you're not using cruise, you might hit a button and go into cruise when you don't want to.
+If you leave your cruise control on when you are not using cruise, you might hit a button and go into cruise when you do not want to.
 You could be startled and even lose control.
 Keep the cruise control switch off until you want to use cruise control.

-Push the CRUISE ON/OFF button located on the steering wheel to turn the cruise control on.
+1. Push the CRUISE ON/OFF button located on the steering wheel to turn the cruise control on.

-2. Get up to the speed you want.
+- 2. Get up to the speed you want.

-- Press SET located on your steering wheel and release it. - 4.
-Take your foot off the accelerator.
+- 3. Press SET located on your steering wheel and release it.

+- 4. Take your foot off the accelerator.